Preeti-2108/chat/README.md

 Before using the script, ensure the following environment variables are set:

-- `CONNECTION_TABLE`: The name of the DynamoDB table for storing WebSocket connection details.
+- `TABLE_NAME`: The name of the DynamoDB table for storing WebSocket connection details.
 - `COGNITO_POOL_ID`: The Cognito User Pool ID for JWT validation.
 - `REGION`: The AWS region for service endpoints.
 - `WEBSOCKET_ENDPOINT_URL`: The WebSocket endpoint URL for sending messages.